General First Jump Questions:

 Yes.
 We only schedule the AFF Ground School on specific days of the week, so please call to book and check availability.

 What are the Physical Requirements?

-You do need to be in good health to do the AFF program.
-Please read over our page on skydiving weight and height restrictions.
-You need to be less than 240lbs (109kg) and be in good physical condition.
+You need to be in good health to do the AFF program.
+Please read over our page on skydiving weight and age restrictions.
+You need to weigh less than 240 lbs (109kg) and be in good physical condition.
 If you have any physical limitations or medical conditions, please let us know.
 Learning to skydive is a physical and mental activity.
 It is not for everyone.

 What is the training for AFF?

 On the day of the class, you will generally arrive early in the morning (8:00-8:30am), complete your waiver and start the classroom training.
 Your day will be a mixture of classroom and practical training to prepare you for a freefall skydive.